 Sign up for Equitymaster's free daily newsletter, The 5 Minute WrapUp and get access to our latest Multibagger guide (2017 Edition) on picking money-making stocks.This is an entirely free service.
 No payments are to be made.

-After opening the day on a flat note, the Indian share markets witnessed choppy trades and are presently trading marginally lower.
-Sectoral indices are trading on a mixed note with stocks in the telecom sector and FMCG sector witnessing maximum selling pressure.
-Consumer durables stocks are trading in the green.
+After opening the day on a flattish note, the Indian share markets witnessed choppy trades and are presently trading marginally lower.
+Sectoral indices are trading on a mixed note with stocks in the telecom sector and metal sector witnessing maximum selling pressure.
+Realty stocks are trading in the green.

 In this report, we reveal four proven strategies to picking multibagger stocks.